-In the video below, bodybuilder Kai Greene discusses the significance of rage as it relates to training intensity.
+In the following video, Kai Greene discusses the significance of rage as it relates to training.

 In listening to Kai, two particular lines stuck out to me:

 This simple line carries a powerful message.
-To stand out from the crowd, you’ve got to push yourself to another level.
+To stand out from the crowd, you must be willing to push yourself to another level.
 You can’t conform to the norm when trying to be (or do) something that isn’t normal.
-I’m a different person in the gym than when I’m around friends and family.
+I’m a different person in the gym.
 I’m not an angry person, but I can put myself in another state of mind.

 Kai shares a similar belief…

 You don’t need to live your life as a raging lunatic.
 You can however call upon the rage and intensity (or whatever you want to call it) when necessary.
 I might laugh with my children at night, but early in the morning when I’m back in the gym, I go somewhere else.
-I’m not a happy-go-lucky person in the gym.
+I’m not a happy-go-lucky person when training.
 I’m focused and intense.
-I can’t find this intensity if I’m not in the right state of mind.

 Find What Works For You